 You claim tax credits as part of your corporation tax return, or by amending a corporation tax return you have already filed.
 You can do this up to two years after the end of the company's accounting period.

 The biggest challenge is knowing what qualifies as eligible research and development and what costs you can claim.
-If you are making your first claim, and have turnover below £2 million and less than 50 employees, you can apply to HM Revenue & Customs for Advance Assurance:
+If you are an SME making your first claim, you can apply to HM Revenue & Customs for Advance Assurance:

 - You complete the Advance Assurance form.
 This includes basic information about the company and details of your research and development.